 - Real-time, revenue-based reporting to make business-driven decisions.

-For more insights on how to get the most out of email testing, join Fresh Relevance and Kath Pay, CEO of Holistic Email Marketing, for a dedicated webinar on Thursday 5th November:
+For more insights on how to get the most out of email testing, watch the on-demand webinar with Fresh Relevance and Kath Pay, CEO of Holistic Email Marketing: